zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-and-set-up-a-cloud-stack/deploy-a-stack-post-sandbox.md

 In order to deploy the equivalent of your own cloud stack and server as you were able to use in the Sandbox, you'll need two main things:

-1. **A ZenML server** to run your pipelines on and to use as the central point of call for your deployment.
+1. **A ZenML server** to run your pipelines on and to use as the central point-of-call for your deployment.
 2. **A cloud stack** (or multiple stacks) on which to run your pipelines.

 You'll have some options to consider along the way depending on whether you want to simply play around with ZenML a bit more versus getting serious for a production use-case.
 We'll cover these options in this guide.